 1. Losing the Game Makes it Worse

 Imagine being stressed over some other issues and you resort to playing chess with a friend and you lose!
 The stress would be double.
 It is worse if you go out knowing that your opponent capitalized on a mistake that on a good day, you wouldn’t have made.
-It is fail to say that chess can only relieve your stress if you at least go on and win a game.
+It is fair to say that chess can only relieve your stress if you at least go on and win a game.

 2. It is Stressful When You Don’t Know Your Next Move

 Being engaged is fun.
-However, if you can’t figure out your next move in chess can take a toll on you.
+However, if you can’t figure out your next move in chess it can take a toll on you.
 Chess is a game of moves.

 That means your opponent will always be waiting for you to make your move so he can make his.
 The pressure can be too much at times especially when your opponent seems to have his next moves figured out while you haven’t.
 In the end, you leave the table feeling twice as stressed.